AzureAsura/AzureAsura/README.md

-# Hi, I’m locked in, no way out until Web3 🔒🌐
+# Hi there, I’m locked in🔒🌐

-> *“The road to becoming a true Web3 developer is built with discipline, patience, and an unshakable will.”*
+> *“The road to becoming a true Software Engineer is built with discipline, patience, and an unshakable will.”*

 🌍 Based in **Bali**
-🎓 A student locked in on the path to becoming a **future Web3 Developer**
+🎓 A student locked in on the path to becoming a **future Fullstack Developer**
 💻 Currently focusing on **Front-End Development**

 ---